Hi friend and Welcome!

 But what is 48v phantom power?

-Think of it like prioritizing time and writing a list.
+Think of it as prioritizing time and writing a list.
 The tasks are separate and must be done on their own.

 This in theory produces an exact replica of the sound you just recorded.